 Spring foraging is one of my all time favorite activities.
 There’s just nothing like getting out into the woods, inhaling that fresh spring air, and finding joy in all the beautiful plants popping out of the ground.

-Here in Western New York, we found an abundance of wild foods to forage right in our own backyard.
+Here in New England, we found an abundance of wild foods to forage right in our own backyard.
 A quick walk through the woods in May revealed a myriad of amazing edibles, and we made short work of preparing and preserving them!

 Foraging for Dandelions: